cgt-org/vertex-coloring/README.md

 ## Graph Creator Gui

-The graph creator is built using QMake version 3.1 using Qt version 5.15.2 <br/>
+The graph creator is built using QMake version 3.1 using Qt version 5.15.2 and g++ version 10.2.0 <br/>
+Proper functioning and compilation are not guaranteed unless exact versions are used.
+Some problems were noted while attempting compilation using g++ v.
+9.3.0
 In order to compile the source code and get the exec file:

 ```